 PacifiCorp will provide one-time capital funding of \$1.35 million for the 25 percent fractional marking program.
-This funding will include the purchase of necessary equipment (e.g. electrical upgrades, automatic fish marking trailer, tags and a wet lab modular building for processing fish heads).
+This funding will include the purchase of necessary equipment (e.g., electrical upgrades, automatic fish marking trailer, tags and a wet lab modular building for processing fish heads).
 PacifiCorp will ensure the automatic fish marking trailer is available for use by April 2011.
 PacifiCorp is not responsible for funding the possible transition to a 100 percent Chinook marking program in the future.

-PacifiCorp owns the Iron Gate Hatchery and the current Project license requires PacifiCorp to fund 80 percent of Iron Gate Hatchery operations and maintenance costs.
-Under this interim measure PacifiCorp has assumed funding 100 percent of these costs.
-PacifiCorp has also purchased a fish marking system for the Iron Gate Hatchery to continue 25 percent constant fractional marking of chinook salmon produced at the hatchery, which was begun in 2009.
-The hatchery marking trailer was delivered to the hatchery in December 2010 and is now being used for the spring 2011 marking season.
+PacifiCorp owns the Iron Gate Hatchery and the current Project license requires PacifiCorp to fund 80 percent of Iron Gate Hatchery operations and maintenance costs, with the remainder provided by CDFG.
+However, under this interim measure PacifiCorp has assumed funding 100 percent of these costs.
+Consistent with the interim measure, PacifiCorp purchased a fish marking system for the Iron Gate Hatchery to provide 25 percent constant fractional marking of chinook salmon produced at the hatchery, which was begun in 2009.
 The increased marking percentage at Iron Gate hatchery is expected to provide better data on the contribution of the hatchery to basin salmon escapement, which should improve fisheries management.
-PacifiCorp is also working with CDFG to develop the specifications for a wet lab modular building to be used for reading tag data on returning adult salmon.
+PacifiCorp has also worked closely with CDFG on the specification and purchase of a wet lab modular building to be used by CDFG for reading tag data on returning adult salmon.
+This building should be in place soon to improve acquisition of this important resource management information.